AlexDisler/cordova-plugin-inapppurchase/README.md

 - ___productIds___ - an array of product ids

-Retrieves a list of full product data from Apple/Google. **This function must be called before making or restoring purchases.**
+Retrieves a list of full product data from Apple/Google. **This function must be called before making purchases.**

 If successful, the promise resolves to an array of objects.
 Each object has the following attributes: